RePOSE: Fast 6D Object Pose Refinement via Deep Texture Rendering: Experiments

 \subsection{Datasets}

 All experiments are performed on the LineMOD~\cite{linemod}, Occlusion LineMOD~\cite{10.1007/978-3-319-10605-2_35}, and YCB-Video~\cite{xiang2018posecnn} datasets.
 The LineMOD dataset contains images of small texture-less objects in a cluttered scene under different illumination.
 High-quality template 3D models of the objects in the images are also provided for render and compare based pose estimation.
 The Occlusion LineMOD dataset is a subset of the LineMOD dataset focused mainly on the occluded objects.
-We use ADD (-S)~\cite{linemod} score as our evaluation metric.
+YCB-Video~\cite{xiang2018posecnn} dataset contains images of objects from the YCB-object set~\cite{7251504}.
+We use ADD (-S)~\cite{linemod} and AUC of ADD(-S) scores as our evaluation metrics.